Skip to main content

 • Administrator account information should be kept secure.

-The URL to access Gimmal Hosted SPOC is based upon your Region and Deployment environment.
-Please see the table above.
+The URL to access Gimmal Hosted SPOC is based on your Region and Deployment environment.
+Please see the table below.

-1. Navigate to the correct URL (see table below) and log in into the SPOC web using the administrator account set up in conjunction with Gimmal Support.
+1. Navigate to the correct URL (see table below) and log in to the SPOC web portal using the administrator account set up in conjunction with Gimmal Support.

 2. Configure Connection to Gimmal Records

-This section configures the connection between the SharePoint Online Connector and Gimmal Records.
+This section configures the connection between the SharePoint Online Connector and Gimmal Records using a Service Account provisioned within Gimmal Records.

 image-20260212-212534.png